Pet-friendly Christmas decor tips for a safe, festive home

 Twinkling lights are a beautiful part of Christmas decor, but they can also be hazardous to pets.

-- Elevate lights: Try to hang lights higher up on the tree rather than wrapping them around the bottom where pets can reach them.
+- Elevate lights: Place the lights higher on the tree, so pets won’t reach them.

 Opt for Pet-Friendly Scents